 Part of the occasional Sahara A to Z series Hang around long enough and you’ll get the full set

 Out in Niger’s Tenere desert, east of the Aïr mountains lies the isolated massif of Adrar Madet.
 About 2.5 kilometres directly west of the 20-km long massif’s northern tip, a perfect stone circle lies in the sand.
-About 20m in diametre, some 600m from the circle and more or less at each cardinal point is a small arrow.
+The circle is about 20m in diametre and some 600m from the circle and more or less at each cardinal point is a small arrow.
 You can see all five points here on Bing.
-You won’t see it on Google.
+You won’t see them on Google.

 Part of the occasional Sahara A to Z series Hang around long enough and you’ll get the full set